hennique/simple_projects/README.md

 # simple_projects

-A collection of simple projects to familiarize myself with Git/GitHub, test a few things, and learn programming.
+A collection of simple projects to familiarize myself with Git/GitHub, learn programming, and store potentially useful code.

-# Questions that you may have
+## Questions that you may have

 Q: Why not just create a repository for each of them?